Buying a home can be INTENSE.

 1. Make sure you’re ready to buy a house

-Whether now’s the best time for you to buy a house or not depends on where you’re at in life – not just from a money angle, but from lifestyle and career angles, too.
+Owning a house is a BIG commitment.
+Whether now is the best time to buy a home or not depends on where you’re at in life – and not just from a money perspective.
+You also need to consider your lifestyle and career.

 If you end up needing to move to another state for work, family or fun, it’s a lot easier (and maybe a lot cheaper) to get out of a lease than it is to sell a house.